Proton VPN Review 2023

 Tor Over VPN NO YES

-Therefore, the free version of Proton VPN isn’t suitable for more than basic browsing.
+Therefore, the Proton VPN free version isn’t suitable for more than basic browsing.
 If you want to access Proton VPN's full suite of features, you need the VPN Plus plan.
 This plan lets you unblock geo-restricted content, stream in 4K, and torrent with P2P servers.
+All paid plans are also fully refundable for 30 days, so you can try the premium plans risk-free.

-Yes, Proton VPN is definitely worth it.
-This is one of the rare VPNs with a special emphasis on protecting the privacy and security of its users.
-When it comes to that aspect, you'll have a hard time finding a better option out there.
+Yes, Proton VPN is more than good - it's one of the rare VPNs with a special emphasis on protecting the privacy and security of its users.
+It's great that it also offers a decent free version.

 Still, this VPN does have its issues.
 For example, even though it's hugely capable, Proton VPN's network is on the small side.
 There's also the issue with customer support, as 24/7 live chat support isn't available.
-Features like those have been the VPN's industry-standard lately.
+Features like those have been the industry standard for VPNs lately.

 Overall, we do recommend subscribing to Proton VPN.
 Whether you want to protect your privacy or unblock news, this VPN will help you achieve your goals.